open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/exporters.md

     url: "<your-otlp-endpoint>/v1/traces",
     // optional - collection of custom headers to be sent with each request, empty by default
     headers: {},
   }),
+  metricReader: new PeriodicExportingMetricReader({
+    exporter: new OTLPMetricExporter({
+      url: '<your-otlp-endpoint>/v1/metrics', // url is optional and can be omitted - default is http://localhost:4318/v1/metrics
+      headers: {}, // an optional object containing custom headers to be sent with each request
+      concurrencyLimit: 1, // an optional limit on pending requests }),
+  }),
   instrumentations: [getNodeAutoInstrumentations()],
 });